 The word salt comes from the Latin word "sal," meaning salt.
 It was once a valuable commodity, and it has been used as a currency for trading.
 The English word "salary" comes from the word salt.

 Salt has long been used for flavoring and for preserving food.
 It has also been used in tanning, dyeing and bleaching, and the production of pottery, soap, and chlorine.
 Today, it is widely used in the chemical industry.

-It commonly features at the table or in the kitchen as free-flowing table salt, rock salt, or kosher salt, and high levels of salt, or sodium, come hidden in everyday foods, from fast food to frozen chicken.
+It commonly features at the table or in the kitchen as free-flowing table salt, rock salt, sea salt, or kosher salt.
+High levels of salt, or sodium, come hidden in everyday foods, from fast food to frozen chicken.